 No matter if your injuries stem from a slip and fall accident, defective product or car accident, a personal injury lawyer serving Westmoreland County at the Law Offices of Berger and Green can help you hold the responsible party financially liable for your injury-related expenses and other damages.
 If you would like us to review your case at no cost or obligation to you, we invite you to call us today at 412-661-1400.

-We understand a serious or catastrophic personal injury can lead to dire financial circumstances, especially when you are the primary earner of the family.
+Our personal injury lawyers in West Moreland, PA understand a serious or catastrophic personal injury can lead to dire financial circumstances, especially when you are the primary earner of the family.
 For this reason, it is imperative you take legal action quickly.
 Let us protect your rights and ensure you receive a fair and full settlement while you focus on your recovery and rehabilitation.

 What do I need to know about the Pennsylvania personal injury process?